thaliagodbout/digital-media-journal/_notes/digm-journal/reproducing-curly.md

 ### Alternative Alterations

 I also considered adding "gravity" to the world in different directions depending on device accelerometer readings, but didn't have time to work on that.

+Later on, we also [[nodejs|turned curly into a collaborative environment using node.js]]!